-Using the following test credit card numbers, you can create payments in test mode that are evaluated at a specific risk level.
-Test payments can be created either in the Payments page of the Dashboard when in test mode or by making a charge request using the API and your test API key.
+Use the following test credit card numbers to create payments in test mode with a specific risk level.
+Create test payments in either the Stripe Dashboard (in test mode) or by calling create a charge with your test API key.

-However, before you add or update a rule we’ll search for historical live-mode payments that match the rule criteria.
-You can inspect that list of payments to verify the criteria’s intended behavior, and we also summarize those search results to help you estimate its future impact.
+Before you add or update a rule, we’ll search for historical live mode payments that match the rule criteria.
+You can inspect that list of payments to verify the criterion’s intended behavior, and we also summarize those search results to help you estimate its future impact.

-It’s uncommon to find a “perfect” rule that only blocks fraudulent payments, so your decision to implement a rule is typically based on a tradeoff: will this rule block enough fraudulent payments to be worthwhile compared to any good payments it incorrectly blocks?
-The tradeoff that’s right for you will depend on the particulars of your business.
-(For a more complete discussion of exactly this tradeoff in Stripe’s own fraud analysis, see our fraud detection primer.)
+It’s uncommon to find a perfect rule that only blocks fraudulent payments or only allows good payments.
+Thus, your decision to implement a rule is typically based on a trade-off.
+Consider if this rule will block enough fraudulent payments to be worthwhile compared to any valid payments it might incorrectly block.
+The trade-off that’s right for you depends on the particulars of your business.
+For more information, see our fraud detection primer.